Employment

 Major Duties and Responsibilities:

-• Assist with educational activities and special events
+• Assist with staff, faculty recruitment and selection.

 Qualifications: